CWN/ddl2git/README.md

 $ git remote remove <remote_git_repo_name>

 ```
-**NOTE**: For non-interactive usage use ssh link and key based authentication
+**NOTE**: For non-interactive usage use ssh url and key based authentication

 ### Cron
 For periodical usage in cron task use **ddl2git_logger.sh**